Alien-X717/chat/README.md

 *    channels==2.4.0
 *    channels-redis
 *    redis
+*    or if you get any error regarding module not found pls install it.

 if you want to use redis as a channel layer redis is required to be running in the background